 The card features 2 points per dollar spent on travel and dining at restaurants as well as travel expenses, and 1 point per dollar spent on everything else.
 No foreign transaction fees when using the card abroad.
 No annual fee the first year, $95 after that.

 BankAmericard Travel Rewards® Credit Card – New cardholders of the BankAmericard Travel Rewards® credit card can acquire 20,000 bonus points after making at least $1,000 in purchases during the first 90 days.
 Unlimited 1.5 points per $1 spent are earned on all purchases and there are no foreign transaction fees or annual fees to worry about.
-A 0% intro APR on purchases for 12 billing cycles is also included (standard APR is 14.99% – 22.99% variable).
+See terms for pricing details.
 Bank of America customers can get an additional 10% customer points bonus on every purchase when they have an active Bank of America® checking or savings account.
 If you’re a Preferred Rewards client, you can increase that bonus to 25% – 75%.
 Learn more about the Preferred Rewards Program.

-Expedia®+ Card from Citi – Just launched, the Expedia®+ Card from Citi gets out of the gate with a $50 statement credit after your first eligible Expedia purchase greater than $50 within the first three months of account opening.
-New cardmembers will also earn 10,000 Expedia+ rewards bonus points after spending $1,000 within the first three months of ownership, which is redeemable for $100 in coupons at +VIP Access™ hotels.
+Expedia®+ Card from Citi – Just launched, the Expedia®+ Card from Citi gets out of the gate with a 15,000 Expedia+ bonus points after $1,000 is spent in purchases during the first three months of account opening which is redeemable for $200 in coupons at +VIP Access™ hotels.
 Every cardholder will automatically receive Expedia+ silver status each year their card stays active and one elite qualifying hotel night towards Expedia+ gold status for each increment of $2,500 in purchases in a calendar year.
 Last but not least, there is no annual fee to own the Expedia®+ Card from Citi.

 Discover it Miles Double Miles your first year – The brand new travel rewards card from Discover, the Discover it Miles offers 1.5 points on every dollar spent, all year round.
 As a HUGE added bonus, Discover will double your points for the entire first year, effectively making your cash back rate 3%!
 Also included with the Discover it Miles Double Miles your first year is a $30 annual fee rebate on in-flight Wi-Fi fees, a monthly free FICO score (part of all Discover it products) and NO ANNUAL FEE.
 You’re not going to find a card with a better rewards program on this list and no annual fee.